Resize text-+=

 Access Pro Bono Society of British Columbia (province-wide)

-A non-profit organization that provides legal training, resources, information, and pro bono legal services to individuals and non-profit organizations of limited means.
-Facilitates access to justice through Continuing Education courses and publications.
+A non-profit organization that operates a lawyer referral service and several pro bono programs serving the critical legal needs of people and non-profit organizations across BC.
+Additionally facilitates access to justice through Continuing Education courses and publications.

 • Call 1-877-762-6664 to speak to their intake staff or complete their online triage form.